BrightID/BrightID/README.md

 This is important to a variety of applications, including basic income, voting, membership, records and credential management, and charities.
 ***
-We're building this together!
-Join the conversation in http://tinyurl.com/decstack-projects-invite channel: https://hub.decstack.com/projects/channels/brightside-f2f
+<sub>We're building this together!
+Join the conversation in http://tinyurl.com/decstack-projects-invite channel: https://hub.decstack.com/projects/channels/brightside-f2f</sub>
 ***
 ## Components
 ### Interaction Client